textileio/papers/draft.md

 #### Note About Deleting {#sec:deleting}

 Deleting data in distributed systems is a complex concept.
 In practice, it is impossible to ensure all Peers in a system will comply with any given Tombstone Event.
-Often, data (i.e., Blocks, Events, etc.) are kept locally, including *original and tombstone* Events, to facilitate parsing of the Event Log.
+Often, data (i.e., Blocks, Events, etc.) are kept locally, including *original and tombstone* Events, to facilitate parsing of the Datastore.
 This means raw data that have been "deleted" are not immediately purged from a Peer's storage.
 However, in strict data compliance situations (e.g., the EU's GDPR), a deletion Event *may* additionally generate a Snapshot Event, allowing past data to be purged from the local Event and Block stores.
 Compliant Peers should then purge "deleted" data.
 However, the possibility of non-compliant data caching remains.
 The initial Textile Threads reference implementation will *not* automatically purge deleted data from the local store.
 This compliance requirement will initially be left up to application-level developers.